Ideas

 What do we get when Congress abdicates its role as a co-equal branch of government?
 Chaos, at home and abroad.
 We must:

-Stop masked ICE agents from threatening, arresting, and even killing your neighbors
+• Stop funding masked ICE agents who are threatening, arresting, and even killing your neighbors

 If you’re looking for a choice and not an echo, choose the leader who listens and who will carefully study each issue.
 I think for myself and not a political party.
 I will build relationships with other legislators, and take courageous stands to fight for the many.